Tappeh Salam

-Tappeh Salam (تپه سلام) (Note: Also romanized as Tappeh Salām) is a village in Meyami Rural District of Razaviyeh District, Mashhad County, Razavi Khorasan province, Iran.
+Tappeh Salam (تپه سلام) (Note: Also romanized as Tappeh Salām) is a village in Meyami Rural District of Razaviyeh District in Mashhad County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 3,536 in 884 households.
 The following census in 2011 counted 4,715 people in 1,288 households.
-The 2016 census measured the population of the village as 5,669 people in 1,637 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 5,669 people in 1,637 households, the most populous in its rural district.